Ughele language: Object clitics

 Second-person singular object clitic –(a)gho with coreferential noun phrase second-person singular independent pronoun –ghoi:

 Preverbal subject partial clitics

 Preverbal subject marking pronouns in Ughele can appear in the form of partial clitics.
-These clitics precede the verb complex, but only in very specific constructions (Frostad, p.
-82).
-They cliticize to two particles, the homophonous imperative mood marker ma (7), and conjunction ma 'then' (8), and they occur as independent forms indicating pivots in complex clauses (9) (Frostad, 2012, p.
-171).
-This aspect of Ughele's grammar bears resemblance to that of three of its nearest neighbouring languages, Hoava, Roviana and Marovo, with that of Marovo being the most similar (Frostad, 2012, p.
-171).
+These clitics precede the verb complex, but only in very specific constructions.
+They cliticize to two particles, the homophonous imperative mood marker ma (7), and conjunction ma 'then' (8), and they occur as independent forms indicating pivots in complex clauses (9).
+This aspect of Ughele's grammar bears resemblance to that of three of its nearest neighbouring languages, Hoava, Roviana and Marovo, with that of Marovo being the most similar.